 ||From the date of deduction to the date of payment

-Under Section 201(1A), for the late deposit of TDS after deduction, you have to pay interest.
-Interest is at the rate of 1.5% per month from the date at which TDS was deducted to the actual date of deposit.
-Note, that this is to be calculated on a monthly basis and not based on the number of days i.e. part of a month is considered as a full month.
+Under Section 201(1A), in case off late deposit of TDS after deduction, you have to pay interest.
+Interest is calculated at the rate of 1.5% per month from the date on which TDS was deducted to the actual date of deposit.
+Note, that this is to be calculated on a monthly basis and not on the number of days i.e. part of a month is considered as a full month.

 Say that your payable TDS amount is Rs 5000 and the date of deduction is 13th January.
 Say you pay TDS on 17th May.
 Then the interest you owe is Rs 5000 x 1.5% p.m. x 5 months = Rs 375.

 “Month” has not been defined in the Income Tax Act, 1961.
 However, in a number of High Court cases, it has been mentioned that it should be considered as a period of 30 days and not as an English calendar month.